The-Politico/interactive-news-developer-guide/meetings.md

 #### Sit-downs

 Unlike stand-ups, sit-downs should not be extemporaneous.
 One or more of us will prepare a discussion or presentation beforehand.
 Sit-downs should emphasize skills over projects and larger strategy over discrete tasks.
-These are small meetings to encourage us to think larger and grow.
+These are tightly organized meetings to encourage us to think larger and grow.
 They should last no more than 30 minutes.

 #### Look-ahead

-Each sit-down or stand-up meeting should have
+Each sit-down or stand-up meeting should have finish with a 5 minute look-ahead outlining what news headlines we should be paying attention to.
+Everyone should contribute ideas to this portion of the meeting.

-shouldn't be oriented around specific projects, which should have their meetings.
-Instead, sit downs should cover new skills we learned, hashing out longer term project ideas.

-Both meetings will have a look-ahead component.

-* This meeting will be a quick stand-up, unless we have something larger to tackle.

-* * What we're working on
-  * Ideas for the week ahead
-    * Are there big news events coming next week that we can prepare for?